Azure/machinelearning-model-optimizer-preview/README.md

 #### Create an optimization job

 Prepare an optimization configuration json file.
 Below is a sample configuration file.
-For detailed configuration definitions, please refer to [Job yaml syntax and configuration definitions](#Job yaml syntax and configuration definitions).
+For detailed configuration definitions, please refer to [OLive Optimizer Configuration](#olive-optimizer-configuration).

 ```json
 {